Hrithik Roshan: 2008–2012: Diversification and acclaim

 In 2008, Roshan was cast in Ashutosh Gowariker's Jodhaa Akbar, a partly fictionalised account of a marriage of convenience between the Mughal emperor Akbar (played by Roshan) and Hindu princess Jodha Bai (played by Rai).
 Gowariker believed Roshan possessed the regal bearing and physique required to play the role of a king.
 For the role, Roshan learned sword-fighting and horse-riding, and also took Urdu lessons.
 Jodhaa Akbar earned ₹1.2 billion worldwide.
 Roshan's performance earned him his fourth Filmfare Best Actor Award.
 Critics were generally appreciative of Roshan's performance.
 Raja Sen of Rediff.com thought that Roshan "proves a very good Akbar.
-There are times when his inflection seems too modern, but the actor gives the performance his all, slipping into the skin of the character and staying there."
+There are times when his inflection seems too modern, but the actor performs his all, slipping into the skin of the character and staying there."
 Roshan ended 2008 with an appearance in the popular item number "Krazzy 4" from the film of same name.

 Following a small role in Zoya Akhtar's Luck by Chance in 2009, Roshan starred in and recorded "Kites in the Sky" for the multi-national romantic thriller Kites (2010).
 In the film, produced by his father, he played a man running a green card scam in Las Vegas in which he has married 11 different women in exchange for money.
 Kites opened on a record-breaking 3000 screens, and became the first Bollywood film to break into the North American top 10.
 However, the film eventually underperformed at India's box office and received negative reviews from critics.
 The website Box Office India attributed this failure to its multilingual dialogues.
 In a review for Rediff.com, Matthew Schneeberger thought that Roshan "overacts.
 A lot.
 In Kites, he nails a few scenes, but bungles many more, particularly the film's catastrophically bad ending."

 Roshan with co-star Aishwarya Rai promoting Guzaarish.
 A popular on-screen couple, they also starred together in Dhoom 2 and Jodhaa Akbar.